-Our 2011 earnings per share of \$8.46, compared with \$6.47 per share in 2010, reflected strength in key areas of strategic focus.
+Our 2012 earnings per share of \$7.47 reflect the continued implementation of our strategy to enhance our integrated care delivery model, our approach to primary care physician-directed care for our members that aims to provide quality care that is consistent, integrated, cost-effective and member-focused.
+The model is designed to improve health outcomes and affordability for individuals and for the health system as a whole, while offering our members a simple, seamless health care experience.
 Our operational discipline led to significant Medicare membership growth, further progress on our 15 percent solution (our commitment to provide Medicare medical benefits for at least 15 percent less than it costs the federal government for comparable benefits in traditional Medicare, with the same or better quality) and continued focus on prudent administrative spending.
-Revenues increased to \$36.8 billion from \$33.6 billion in 2010.
-Medical membership of 11.2 million at December 31, 2011 compared to 10.3 million a year earlier and included Medicare Advantage membership growth of 11 percent.
-Specialty membership of 7.3 million - which includes members with dental, vision, and other supplemental benefits - was slightly higher than the prior year, despite the continuation of a tight economic environment for many employers.
+Revenues increased by 6% to \$39.1 billion from \$36.8 billion in 2011.
+Medical membership of 12.1 million at December 31, 2012 increased 8.1% from 11.2 million a year earlier.